The Feeble Files

-The Feeble Files is an adventure video game about the adventures of an alien called Feeble.
-The game is a science fiction comedy, with a similar style of British humour to that of Adventure Soft's previous games, the Simon the Sorcerer series.

-It was created and released in the UK in 1997 by Adventure Soft. e.p.i.c. interactive (now RuneSoft) created a Mac version in 2001 and an Amiga version in 2002 that were released in Europe.
-In 2002 the Mac version was released in the U.S.

-The game was made available for DRM-free digital distribution from GOG.com in December 2008.
+The Feeble Files is a 1997 adventure video game developed and published by Adventure Soft for Microsoft Windows, and republished by MacPlay for Macintosh in 2001 in Europe and 2002 in the United States.
+The game is a comedic science fiction title in which players assume the role of Feeble, an alien tasked with burning crop circles across the galaxy.
+Adventure Soft began development of the game after seeking different subject matter to their Simon the Sorcerer series of adventure games.
+The studio pivoted to 3D computer graphics, creating animations using Silicon Graphics hardware.
+Drawing from science fiction literature and television as inspiration, the studio hired Red Dwarf actor Robert Llewelyn to provide voice acting for the titular protagonist.

+Upon release, The Feeble Files received a generally positive reception, with reviewers praising the game's writing, sense of humor and performances, and criticism directed at its puzzle design, difficulty and interface.
+Some reviewers of the Mac version remarked that the game's visuals had dated poorly by the time of release.
+The game was republished for GOG.com in December 2008.

 Gameplay

 For interaction the game uses a point-and-click navigation system synonymous with adventure games.
 The player is in control of the main character, Feeble, and must solve various puzzles to advance through the game and complete his quest.
 The player later gets the opportunity to use SAM, a robot with a penchant for genocide, to solve certain puzzles in the game.
 When using SAM the players cursor changes and different options are available to interact with objects in the environment, adding more depth to the gameplay.

 At one point during the game the player must win several arcade games in order to advance, but these games use completely different gameplay methods and often proved to be difficult for players.
 In the end Adventure Soft released a saved game just after the arcade section to allow people to carry on playing.

 The story and puzzles within the game are all of a linear nature.